httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 # Security Considerations

-The main risk to be aware of is the impact of mismatched URLs.
-In particular, this could cause the user to see a response that was originally fetched from a URL different from the one displayed when they hovered a link, or the URL displayed in the URL bar.
+The main risk to be aware of is a cache returning a response that was originally fetched from a URL different from the one requested.
+In a web browser, this could cause the user to see a response fetched from a URL different from the one displayed when they hovered a link, or the URL displayed in the URL bar.

+For shared caches, such as CDNs or forward proxies, returning a response for a different URL carries the risk of cross-user state leakage.
+If a server incorrectly declares that a query parameter does not affect the response, but that parameter actually dictates user-specific or sensitive content, the shared cache might serve one user's personalized response to another user.
+However, because the origin strictly controls the `No-Vary-Search` header, it is the origin's responsibility to ensure that ignored parameters are safe to disregard for all users.

 Incorrect configuration of this field can exacerbate cache poisoning or data leakage risks.
 Parameters MUST NOT be ignored if doing so would bypass server processing required for safe response reuse.
 This includes parameters used for authorization, user identification, signature verification, user consent, routing, auditing, revocation, or any other security-sensitive operations.